SickChill/SickChill.Wiki/Show-settings-explained.md

 * `Show Location:`
 Lets you set the location of the shows folder.
 * `Preferred Quality:`
-Lets you set the quality of the file that SickRage should download.
-See [Quality Settings](https://github.com/SickRage/SickRage/wiki/Quality-Settings) for more info.
+Lets you set the quality of the file that Sick-Rage should download.
+See [Quality Settings](https://github.com/Sick-Rage/Sick-Rage/wiki/Quality-Settings) for more info.
 `Default Episode Status:`
 Lets you set the Default Episode Status.
 Needs to be set to WANTED if you want new shows to be downloaded.!
-See [Default Episode Status](https://github.com/SickRage/SickRage/wiki/FAQ%27s-and-Fixes#newly-aired-shows-are-not-downloading-and-set-to-skippedignored) for more info.
+See [Default Episode Status](https://github.com/Sick-Rage/Sick-Rage/wiki/FAQ%27s-and-Fixes#newly-aired-shows-are-not-downloading-and-set-to-skippedignored) for more info.
 * `Info Language:`
 Lets you set the default language for the show.
 Info, descriptions etc. Note, not subtitles.!
 * `Subtitles:`  Enable or disable the automatic download of subtitles for this show.